-- option that the Group is reasonably certain to carry out, and any option of termination that the Group is reasonably certain to carry out, and any option of termination that the Group is reasonably certain to not carry out.
+- The lease term corresponds to the non-cancellable period of each lease, to which should be added any renewal option that the Group is reasonably certain to carry out, and any option of termination that the Group is reasonably certain to not carry out.
 Specifically, in the case of commercial leases in France (3-6-9 years), the Group used a maximum term of 9 years, in accordance with the opinion of the ANC (Autorité des Normes Comptables).
 However, IFRS Interpretation Committee decided on November 26 2019 that as long as either the lessor or the lessee has an economic incentive not to terminate the lease such that it would incur a penalty on termination that is more than insignificant, the contract is enforceable beyond the date on which the contract can be terminated.
 The group is currently assessing the impact of this decision on the lease liability and lease assets as of January 1, 2019. - On 28 May 2020, the IASB issued Covid-19-Related Rent Concessions amendment to IFRS 16 Leases.
 Under these amendments, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee, that makes this election, accounts for any change in lease payments the same way it would account for the change under IFRS 16 if the change were not a lease modification.
 These amendments are effective from June 1, 2020 under IASB transition provisions but have not been adopted by the European Union to date.
 For the six months ended June 30, 2020, the Group did not identify any significant impact.